ray-project/tune-sklearn/README.md

 All algorithms other than RandomListSearcher accept parameter distributions in the form of dictionaries in the format `{ param_name: str : distribution: tuple or list }`.

 Tuples represent real distributions and should be two-element or three-element, in the format `(lower_bound: float, upper_bound: float, Optional: "uniform" (default) or "log-uniform")`.
 Lists represent categorical distributions.
-[Ray Tune Search Spaces](https://docs.ray.io/en/master/tune/api_docs/search_space.html) are also supported.
+[Ray Tune Search Spaces](https://docs.ray.io/en/master/tune/api_docs/search_space.html) are also supported and provide a rich set of potential distributions.
+Search spaces allow for users to specify complex, potentially nested search spaces and parameter distributions.
 Furthermore, each algorithm also accepts parameters in their own specific format.
 More information in [Tune documentation](https://docs.ray.io/en/master/tune/api_docs/suggestion.html).

 Random Search (default) accepts dictionaries in the format `{ param_name: str : distribution: list }` or a list of such dictionaries, just like scikit-learn's `RandomizedSearchCV`.